bednabedna/GrammarRs/README.md

 Every grammar is composed by multiple rules, every rule is an identifier followed by a quoted regex.
 These regexes are implemented directly in the library and they differ from normal regexes because they can reference rules using the syntax ```{RULE_IDENTFIER}```.

-For example compiling the following string:
+For example compiling the following string
 ```rust
 let json_grammar = r#"
         VALUE "\s*({STRING}|{LIST}|{OBJECT}|{BOOLEAN}|{NUMBER})\s*"